Florence100/tg_mini_app_server/README.md

 # Telegram Mini App Server

-Backend часть fullstack-приложения для Telegram Mini Apps.
+The backend component of a full-stack Telegram Mini App.
-Сервер реализован на Node.js с использованием Express и MySQL.
+The server is built with Node.js, using Express and MySQL.
-Обеспечивает REST API, Telegram Bot-интеграцию и управление заказами.
+It provides a REST API, Telegram Bot integration, and order management.

 ---

-## Описание проекта
+## Project Description

-Серверная часть обрабатывает запросы клиентского приложения, управляет базой данных, обрабатывает платежи и взаимодействует с Telegram Bot API.
+The server-side component processes client application requests, manages the database, handles payments, and interacts with the Telegram Bot API.

 ---

-## Технологический стек
+## Technology stack

 - Node.js
 - Express.js